mcumiskey/mcumiskey.github.io/src/content/post/fresh-start.md

 # Fresh Start

-Fresh Start is a multidisciplinary public health projects aimed towards teaching college students 'mindful' drinking strategies through a narrative game as an alternative alcohol education program.
-The project was began by Dr. Yifeng Hu and Professor Josh Fishburn.
+Fresh Start was a multidisciplinary public health projects aimed towards teaching college students 'mindful' drinking strategies through a narrative game as an alternative alcohol education program.
+The project was founded by Dr. Yifeng Hu and Professor Josh Fishburn.

 ![Team Photo](/public/assets/images/posts/fs_team.jpg)

-*All screenshots are from the 2019 build of the project.
+*All screenshots are from the 2019 build of the project, which I worked on.
 The project remains a collaborative effort, and does not represent the work of one student.
 However, pieces that I worked on are highlighted.*

 ## Publications: